snur206/taskMasterAWS/taskmaster/README.md

 # Lab 31
 Didn't add anything new, already had tests made for each task that is on canvas for lab 31.

+# Lab 32
+Refactored code and using AWS Amplify for labs now.